 The TacMed course curriculum is based on Tactical Emergency Casualty Care (TECC) core concepts.
 TECC is the civilian version of the military’s Tactical Combat Casualty Care (TCCC) – TECC was developed to bring combat level of care to civilian first responders.

-At the end of this 6-hour course, students will be expected to:
+At the end of this course, students will be expected to: